How to Automate the Process of Implementing Secure Configurations

 By Sean Atkinson, Chief Information Security Officer, CIS®

 Resources like the CIS Benchmarks and CIS-CAT Pro help organizations around the world start secure and stay secure.
 The CIS-CAT Pro Assessor tool scans against a target system’s configuration settings and reports the system’s compliance to the corresponding CIS Benchmark.
 While it’s great to know where your systems stand, manually implementing the recommendations can be a daunting task.
-Another method for implementing the configuration guidelines recommended in the CIS Benchmarks is via remediation kits, which help users automate the process.
+Another method for implementing the configuration guidelines recommended in the CIS Benchmarks is via CIS Build Kits, which help users automate the process.

 Moving towards confirmed compliance

-Remediation kits can implement secure configuration settings in just a few minutes; however, there is one caveat.
+CIS Build Kits can implement secure configuration settings in just a few minutes; however, there is one caveat.
 Not all recommendations from a particular CIS Benchmark can be deployed in this manner.
-For example, EMET recommendations are not included within the Windows remediation kits, because it is an external download from Microsoft.
-Where the CIS Benchmarks provide recommendations and CIS-CAT Pro assesses for compliance, remediation kits provide the “glue” of assurance by implementing configurations.
+For example, EMET recommendations are not included within the Windows build kits, because it is an external download from Microsoft.
+Where the CIS Benchmarks provide recommendations and CIS-CAT Pro assesses for compliance, build kits provide the “glue” of assurance by implementing configurations.

 For example, let’s say Company A deploys CIS-CAT Pro to scan monthly on their critical infrastructure.
 CIS-CAT Pro will confirm compliance or may discover a configuration that is outside the benchmark recommendations.
 Company A has two options: